lycheeverse/lychee/README.md

     .build()?;
 ```

+All options that you set will be used for all link checks.
 See the [builder documentation](https://docs.rs/lychee/latest/lychee/struct.ClientBuilder.html) for all options.

 ## GitHub Action usage

-GitHub Action is available as a separate repository: [lycheeverse/lychee-action](https://github.com/lycheeverse/lychee-action)
+A GitHub Action that uses lychee is available as a separate repository: [lycheeverse/lychee-action](https://github.com/lycheeverse/lychee-action)
 which includes usage instructions.

 ## Troubleshooting and workarounds